-Commitment.
 Committing work and making fulfillment necessary is one of the heaviest burdens that dev teams applying Scrum experience.
 Although a successful sprint containing a record number of new features can be quite motivating, a few consecutive failed sprints can have the exact opposite effect.
-Formally, commitment has not existed in Scrum since 2011.
+Formally, commitment as a term does not exist in Scrum since 2011.
 The word was changed to “forecast” in the Scrum Guide, but the meaning and its implications remain the same.

 Since the Lean revolution, more and more professionals are turning toward a new horizon, represented by the Kanban method.
 Scrum and Kanban are similar to some extent but, have some major differences.
 Both methods are empirical, focus on delivering software early and often, use pull scheduling, use transparency to improve the process and limit WIP (in different ways).
 The significance of their differences, however, is what defines their respective benefits and pitfalls.
 Differences include:

 Unlike Scrum, Kanban does not have specific roles.